- One-on-one instruction, 4 hours a day

 - Volunteer opportunities

-Classes are taught under palm-thatched ranchitos on the grounds (see above), four hours a day, Monday through Friday.
+Classes are taught under palm-thatched ranchitos on the grounds, 4 hours a day, Monday through Friday.
 Our Guatemalan teachers are trained and experienced.
 Their interests and backgrounds are varied but all of our teachers share a common commitment to social justice, sustainable development and peace in Guatemala.
 They will begin your week of studies with an oral and written evaluation and develop a study plan according to your level of Spanish.
-Teachers can adapt classes to most special needs that students have: in addition, teachers can dedicate class time to using any materials that you choose to bring to class.
-Students also have access to textbooks, dictionaries and literature from the school library (pictured below.)
+Teachers can adapt classes to your special needs and can use materials that you choose to bring to class.
+You have access to textbooks, dictionaries and literature from the school library.

-None of the families hosting the students for meals speak English.
+None of the families hosting students for meals speak English.
 You will be practicing your Spanish in conversation at meal times three times a day and at other times during the day and evening.
 Students can chat in Spanish with the teachers and staff before class and during break times, and with our Guatemalan (non teaching) staff during the day and in the evenings.
+Hanging out with the kids in the streets is a great way to practice, they are not shy about correcting you.